travelgateX/documentation-site/content/hotelx/plugins/mapping.md

 ## Other Maps

-However, for room map, we have an alternative that can you see here.
+However, an alternative for room map is also shown below:

 ### Description Room Map

-How we have said, for room map we have an alternative, you can generate a room code from room description.
-This plugin applies some rules over the description and generates code, you need to load other files for this plugin.
+As a room map alternative, you can generate a room code from a room description.
+This plugin applies some rules over the description and generates a code.
+You need to load other files for this plugin.

 ## Files

 We have two files for this plugin:

-* Alias Table: is used to replace some words from the description
+* Alias Table: it is used to replace some words from the description
-* Noise Words: delete some words from the description
+* Noise Words: it deletes some words from the description

 ### Alias Table

 #### Format File

-The file should be in the below format:
+The file must be in the below format:

 * Encoding: UTF-8
 * File Name: roomDescriptionMapX\_aliasTable.csv